 We all want to be free from financial worries, but it’s easy to get lost in the huge range of savings and insurance products that are available.
 Fortunately, financial security advisors can support you every step of the way, give you all the information you need and help you make the right choices.
 Like, should you pay off your debts before putting money into savings? iA advisors are trained to answer these kinds of questions.
 Take advantage of their expertise!
 They’re here for you.
 To prepare for your meeting, fill out the Ready to plan? form to determine your needs.

 Curious about the various insurance and savings products and how they could work for you?
+For example, do you want to invest in an RESP for your kids, or another type of investment for a personal project?
 Explore the iA Financial Compass.
 In just a few questions, this free tool can recommend products and advice to meet your needs.